kushalbhalla7/JsAppventurez/README.md

 # JsAppventurez
-This contains all javascript content.
+This repository contains all backend training training content of javascript